+Jorf Lasfar

+1.86Mt P2O5

+Phosphoric acid production\

+1.91Mt

+MAP production\\

+1.14mt

+DAP production\\

-Jorf Lasfar In 2016, production in Jorf Lasfar registered several records.
-Increased production volumes - Annual production of fertilizer reached 4.63 Mt, up from 3.91 Mt produced in 2015. - up from 0.56 in 2015. - Liquid sulfur production reached 3.22 Mt, up from 2.97 Mt in 2015. - Production of phosphoric acid at the PMP plant rose to 443 Kt P2O5, up from 427 Kt in 2015.
-New formulas of adapted fertilizers tailored to each region's specific needs.
+In 2016, production in Jorf Lasfar registered several records.

+Increased production volumes

+- Annual production of fertilizer reached 4.63 Mt, up from 3.91 Mt produced in 2015.

+- NPK production volume rose to 0.78 Mt, up from 0.56 in 2015.

+- Liquid sulfur production reached 3.22 Mt, up from 2.97 Mt in 2015.

+- Production of phosphoric acid at the PMP plant rose to 443 Kt $P_2O_5$ , up from 427 Kt in 2015.

+New formulas of adapted fertilizers

+The year 2016 marked the culmination of OCP's efforts to develop new formulas tailored to each region's specific needs.
 These 30 different fertilizer grades, including 3 new formulas of NPK, marked processing operations.
+Production of NPK grades saw a 30% rise in productivity.

+Reinforced capacities

+- Royal inauguration of the Africa Fertilizer Complex in February 2016.

+- Start of JFC II production units in July 2016.

+- Africa Fertilizer Complex production units reached nominal pace.

+Committed to the highest standards

+The structuring project involving the construction of a new Environmental Management System for the entire Jorf Lasfar platform was launched in accordance with the new ISO 14001: 2015

+Airborne emissions

-Production of NPK grades saw Reinforced capacities - Royal inauguration of the Africa Fertilizer Complex in February 2016. - Start of JFC II production units in July 2016. - Africa Fertilizer Complex production units reached nominal pace.
-Committed to the highest standards The structuring project involving the construction of a new Environmental Management System for the entire Jorf Lasfar platform was launched in accordance with the new ISO 14001: 2015 standards.
-Airborne emissions By modifying two other phosphoric acid production lines to use pulp in July 2016, stack fluorine emissions dropped below 5 mg/Nm3.
-Discontinuing dry milling of phosphate has eliminated dust emissions
+By modifying two other phosphoric acid production lines to use pulp in July 2016, stack fluorine emissions dropped below 5 mg/Nm3.
+Discontinuing dry milling of phosphate has eliminated dust emissions completely.

-New desalination plant with a capacity of
+plant with a capacity of

 25Mm3/year

-Inaugurated in February 2016, the new seawater desalination plant has a processing capacity of 25 million m3 in its first phase.
+Inaugurated in February 2016, the new seawater desalination plant has a processing capacity of 25 million m in its first phase.

-1

-\bigcirc

-38

-Mt: million metric tons MORE THAN 30 FERTILIZER GRADES WERE DEVELOPED IN 2016.
+WERE DEVELOPED IN 2016.